Editor’s Note: This is an older post from 2011 that hasn’t been updated recently, but remains a fan favorite here at The Only Colors.

 Lack of support for MSC to the Big Ten

-In football, despite the great work of Biggie Munn, MSU football was being held back.
-David Thomas writes then President of MSC John Hannah, thought the problem was, "weak schedules—beating Grinnell, Carnegie Tech, Wayne State, and Alma created little excitement in national football circles.
+In football, despite the great work of Biggie Munn, football was being held back.
+David Thomas writes that President of MSC John Hannah thought the problem was, "weak schedules; beating Grinnell, Carnegie Tech, Wayne State, and Alma created little excitement in national football circles.
 And, of course, potential recruits tended to choose colleges that scheduled games against elite programs.
 Moreover, the top schools that agreed to play MSC often insisted on playing the games at home, forcing the Spartans continually to play in front of hostile crowds.
-Prior to 1947, for example, 29 of Michigan State’s 33 varsity games against the University of Michigan took place in Ann Arbor."
+Prior to 1947, for example, 29 of Michigan State's 33 varsity games against the University of Michigan took place in Ann Arbor."
 (Thomas, 2007)